0xKourama/Elbanna-NP-Notes/work/the_case_with_mgmt.md

 # what is an alternative path?
 1. hiring a risk analyst as my supervisor would improve the security posture drastically in the organization

+# what is your plan?
+1. regathering all company assets and documenting them
+2. securing every point of entry into the network
+3. securing every critical component interal to the network using best practices
+4. securing the the network itself from network attacks
+5. securing our services from denial of service attacks
+6. hardening internal networks hosts
+7. mitigating any vulnerabilities inside the network
+8. implementing solutions for MFA within the company
+9. working on achieving compliance with world standards (NIST, ISO/IEC 27001 & GDPR)